-Now, over feeding your Betta fish, while it can have serious consequences, if you realize what you are doing early enough, is fairly easily fixed and avoided.
+Now, over feeding your Betta fish, while it can have serious consequences in addition to having an overweight betta fish, if you realize what you are doing early enough, is fairly easily fixed and avoided.
 However, there are more serious causes of why your Betta fish has a big belly.

 One of these causes is a very serious condition called Dropsy.
 Dropsy is not actually a disease on its own, but a resulting side effect of other conditions.

 These causes can include over feeding, a swim bladder disorder, high levels of ammonia and nitrates in the water, as well as parasites and bacteria that have infected your Betta fish.
 These are all causes of dropsy and they will make your Betta fish’s belly bloat and swell up quite visibly.